inikishev/torchzero/docs/source/FAQ.rst

         loss = opt.step(closure)

 Note that all built-in pytorch optimizers, as well as most custom ones, support closure too!
-So the training loop above will work with all other optimizers out of the box, and switching to it prevents having to rewrite training loop when changing optimizers.
+So the code above will work with all other optimizers out of the box, and you can switch between different optimizers without rewriting your training loop.

-If you are intending to use gradient-free methods, :code:`backward` argument is still required in the closure.
+If you intend to use gradient-free methods, :code:`backward` argument is still required in the closure.
 Simply leave it unused.
 Gradient-free and gradient approximation methods always call closure with :code:`backward=False`.

 How to use learning rate schedulers?
 =============================================
 There are two primary methods for using learning rate schedulers.

-One method is to pass learning rate scheduler class to the :py:class:`tz.m.LR<torchzero.modules.LR>` module like this:
+You can directly pass a learning rate scheduler class or constructor to the scheduler_cls argument of the :py:class:`tz.m.LR<torchzero.modules.LR>` module:

 .. code:: python